-The connection with physics came a few years later: Dan Shechtman studied [SBGC84] a solid whose atomic structure seemed impossible up to that point since solids with aperiodic structure were not known.
+The connection with physics came a few years later: Dan Shechtman studied (Shechtman et al., 1984) a solid whose atomic structure seemed impossible up to that point since solids with aperiodic structure were not known.
 These solids are now known as quasicrystals.
-For this discovery he received the Nobel Prize in Chemistry 2011.
+For this discovery, he received the Nobel Prize in Chemistry in 2011.
 As such, aperiodic tilings serve as good models for quasicrystals.

-The concept of tilings entered the musical realm with the work of Vuza [Vuz91, Vuz92b, Vuz92a, Vuz93], although this had already been hinted at by the composer Olivier Messiaen.
-Some of his concepts were developed into what became known as tiling canons, which have been the subject of many works, even having special issues of the Journal of Mathematics and Music and Perspectives of New Music each solely dedicated to tilings in music (see also [HK06]).
-See [AA09] and [Rah11], respectively, for an overview of the collections of papers in those special issues.
+The concept of tilings entered the musical realm with the work of Vuza (1991, 1992a, 1992b, 1993), although this had already been hinted at by the composer Olivier Messiaen.
+Some of his concepts were developed into what became known as tiling canons, which have been the subject of many works, even having special issues of the Journal of Mathematics and Music and Perspectives of New Music each solely dedicated to tilings in music (see also Hall and Klingsberg, 2006).
+See Andreatta and Agon (2009) and Rahn (2011), respectively, for an overview of the collections of papers in those special issues.
 Most of these works are concerned with periodic tilings.

 One-dimensional tilings, the ones which are relevant in music, are tied to sequences of symbols.
-In parallel to the use of tilings, the use of sequences have also been explored musically, especially for aperiodic sequences: Canright [Can90] explores rhythm patterns associated with the Fibonacci sequence.
-In [CC96], Carey and Clampitt explore pitch structures derived from sequences with particular focus in sequences with self-similar structures, that is, derived from substitution rules, where it is briefly mentioned how rhythm structures can be assigned from sequences and that these come ordered hierarchically.
-This line of thought is picked up by Callender in [Cal13, Cal15], where the focus is on Sturmian sequences3 and interpreting the relationship between different hierarchical levels as a canon.
-The use of substitution systems and aperiodic sequences also show up in algorithmic composition using so-called Lindenmeyer systems (see e.g. [Pru86, MS94, WS05, Man06]).
-The recent article of Ong [Ong20] also considers the use of aperiodic functions in musical composition.
-The contemporary British composer Liam Taylor-West, after spending a year as the resident composer of the School of Mathematics at the University of Bristol, has recently finished a series of works derived and inspired from substitution tilings.
+In parallel to the use of tilings, the use of sequences has also been explored musically, especially for aperiodic sequences: Canright (1990) explores rhythm patterns associated with the Fibonacci sequence.
+In Carey and Clampitt (1996), Carey and Clampitt explore pitch structures derived from sequences with particular focus in sequences with self-similar structures, that is, derived from substitution rules, where it is briefly mentioned how rhythm structures can be assigned from sequences and that these come ordered hierarchically.
+This line of thought is picked up by Callender in Callender (2013, 2015), where the focus is on Sturmian sequences and interpreting the relationship between different hierarchical levels as a canon.
+The use of substitution systems and aperiodic sequences also show up in algorithmic composition using so-called Lindenmeyer systems (see e.g. Manousakis, 2006; Mason and Saffle, 1994; Prusinkiewicz, 1986; Worth and Stepney, 2005).
+The recent article of Ong (2020) also considers the use of aperiodic functions in musical composition.
+The contemporary British composer Liam Taylor-West, after spending a year as the resident composer of the School of Mathematics at the University of Bristol, has recently finished a series of works derived and inspired by substitution tilings.
 There is an applet in Greg Egan's webpage to create music based on two-dimensional aperiodic tilings, which is only superficially related to what is discussed here.
-Likewise, there is an approach on planar tilings by Matthew Skala [Ska].
+Likewise, there is an approach on planar tilings by Skala (n.d.).